NyxBinary/nyxbinary.github.io/content/resume.md

 - Migrated server host, moving existing website and software onto new server and ensuring continued functionality.
 - Worked with elders and project manager to design and create a functional custom website.

-### Home Hardware, Selkirk MB | Apr 2015 - Mar 2021
-*Customer Service/Paint Sales*
-- Provided customer service to 100+ clients on a daily basis by assisting with product returns and operating a point of sales system to keep client information up to date and process transactions.
-- Maintained open communication with coworkers to promote smooth operation and consistency.
-- Developed strong rapport with regulat clients by engaging in friendly conversation and providing personalised requests to meet their project needs.